Flashback (Six Flags Magic Mountain): Six Flags Magic Mountain (1992–2007)

 The ride's final relocation was to Six Flags Magic Mountain in California.
 As part of the relocation, the ride was renamed from Z-Force to Flashback.
 It opened at the park in 1992.

 Flashback gained a reputation as a painful ride experience.
 Riders would hit their heads on the uncomfortable restraints during each hairpin dive.
 In June 1995, Six Flags Magic Mountain opened a water park named Hurricane Harbor right next to the ride.
 Flashback was so noisy that the lifeguards were distracted, as well as the guests at Hurricane Harbor.
 Following these complaints, the ride would remain closed from May to September beginning in 1996.

-The ride was left standing but not operating from 2003 until 2007.
+The ride was closed from 2003 until 2007.
 On January 23, 2007, the park announced that Flashback would be removed along with Psyclone.
 Originally, the park stated that Flashback may be re-built within the park for 2008, however it was dismantled and scrapped in December 2007.